ncatlab/nlab-content/pages/4/5/6/1/1654/content.md

 $$\widetilde{F}: V^{J^{op}} \to C$$

-which is given by the weighted colimit construction $W \mapsto W \cdot F$.
+which is given by the weighted colimit construction $W \mapsto W * F$.

 ## Examples